What is generalised anxiety disorder (GAD)?

-Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable worry that impacts on day-to-day life.
+Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable and persistent worry that affects their day-to-day life on an ongoing basis.

 - you uncontrollably worry about many different things, a lot of the time

 - your worry makes it hard to do everyday things like working and seeing friends

 - you're often tired but can't sleep properly

 - your heart races or your mouth gets dry